PROC SQL Tutorial for Beginners (20 Examples)

 22. Sub Query - Example III

-The CASE statement is used to evaluate a condition: whether a student has a score below 70 in any test.
-To achieve this, we have written a subquery that selects "Student_ID" from the "Tests" table where the "Score" is less than 70.
+In this example, the CASE statement is used to evaluate a condition: whether a student has a score below 70 in any test.
+To solve this, we have written a subquery that selects "Student_ID" from the "Tests" table where the "Score" is less than 70.

 proc sql;